tracel-ai/burn/burn-tch/README.md

 ### Manual Download

-To install `tch-rs` with a different LibTorch distribution, you will have to set the `custom-libtorch` feature flag and manually download the desired LibTorch distribution.
+To install `tch-rs` with a different LibTorch distribution, you will have to set the to manually download the desired LibTorch distribution.
+The instructions are detailed in the sections below for each platform.

 | Compute Platform          |              CPU               | GPU | Linux | MacOS | Windows | Android | iOS | WASM |
 | :------------------------ | :----------------------------: | :-: | :---: | :---: | :-----: | :-----: | :-: | :--: |